 Remember that most store-bought almond milk brands have added sugar to give it a better flavor.
-There are plenty of unsweetened almond milk brands if you want to avoid this.
-This dairy alternative is also relatively easy to make at home if you want to have more control of what goes into the almond milk.
+If you want to avoid this, plenty of unsweetened almond milk brands exist.
+This dairy alternative is also relatively easy to make at home if you want to have more control over what goes into the almond milk.

 I primarily use almond milk in my baking.
 If you love to bake, be sure to see what baking ingredients are gluten free!

 Good news!
 If you wonder if almond milk gluten free, regular almond milk is gluten-free!
 Almonds are naturally gluten-free; most manufacturers do not have cross-contamination issues with gluten.

 However, some flavored almond milk has gluten-containing additives.
 When buying flavored almond milk, please read the label carefully to ensure it’s a safe option.

 Most flavored almond milk is gluten-free, but it is better to be safe than sorry!
 Many almond milk brands also make coconut milk, so give the label a read if you have a coconut allergy.

 Almond milk is a suitable replacement if you don’t have a tree nut allergy.
 It’s available in almost all grocery stores, so you won’t have to worry about finding it either!